Keep Your Distance: Land Division With Separation: Ordinal Approximation

 \emph{Case 2}: At least one agent, say Alice, has no vertical $1$:$1$-value cut.
 By Lemma~\ref{lem:cuts-fraction}, she has a vertical $3$-rectangle stack, so we can proceed as in Case~2 of Theorem~\ref{thm:rectangle-2}. \end{proof}

-Let $\vreq(n)$ be the smallest value of $V$ such that if each of $n$ agents values the land-subset at $V$ or higher, then there is an allocation of this land-subset in which each agent's value for her share is at least $1$.
+Let $\vreq(n)$ be the smallest value of $V$ such that if each of $n$ agents values the land-subset at $V$ or higher, then there is always an $s$-separated allocation of this land-subset in which each agent's value for her share is at least $1$.
 Obviously $\vreq(1)=1$, and by Lemma~\ref{lem:rectangle-2-fraction} we know that $\vreq(2)\leq 7$.
-We can now provide a finite (exponential) MMS approximation for every positive~$n$.
+We can now provide a finite (exponential) MMS approximation for every~$n$.

-\begin{theorem} For any $n\geq 1$, given any land division instance with a rectangular land and $n$ agents, there exists an allocation in which each agent $i$ receives an axes-aligned rectangle with value at least $\emph{MMS}_i^k$, where $k = 2^{n+2}$. \end{theorem}
+\begin{theorem} For any $n\geq 2$, given any land division instance with a rectangular land and $n$ agents, there exists an $s$-separated allocation in which each agent $i$ receives an axis-aligned rectangle with value at least $\emph{MMS}_i^k$, where $k = \lceil 17\cdot 2^{n-3}\rceil$. \end{theorem}